Last Updated 23.02.2023

 What to Do When Your Sexual Partner Cheats on You?

 As long as your response isn't abusive and you don't blame yourself, your response to cheating isn't wrong.
 Your feelings are valid whatever they are.
 It's okay if you want to break up right away.
 It's also okay to take time to decide what you want to do.
 The best thing to do is prioritize your mental health and self-worth.
-Here are some things that may help you.
+Here are some things that may help you (and your emotions).

 Get Professional Help